 How Long Does a Muster Drill Take?

-The length of the muster drill does depend on cruise ship size and organisation but generally speaking, the muster drill will last around 30 minutes.
+The length of the muster drill does depend on cruise ship size and organization but generally speaking, the muster drill will last around 30 minutes.

 (The cruise line wouldn’t do the drill in another language for a few passengers but if a large enough percentage of the ship speaks a certain language the ship will try and accommodate this.)